Doctors for Drug Policy Reform Presents:

 .jpg)

-About our Speakers:
+About our Speaker:

-Jonathan JK Stoltman, PhD is Director of Reporting on Addiction, an effort to improve the accuracy and empathy of news coverage about addiction.
+Jonathan Stoltman, PhD is Director of Reporting on Addiction, an effort to improve the accuracy and empathy of news coverage about addiction.
 He is also Director of the Opioid Policy Institute; a research think tank that uses multipronged approaches to better understand and address gaps in treatment and recovery services.

 In 2019, he completed his PhD in Lifespan Developmental Psychology from West Virginia University and has worked as a researcher focusing on opioid addiction for more than a decade.
 During this time, Jonathan’s academic work has appeared in leading journals, national conferences, and various media outlets.